doctorfree/dotfiles-linux/.config/nvim/README.md

 - [vimls](https://github.com/iamcco/vim-language-server) : VimScript language server
 - [yamlls](https://github.com/redhat-developer/yaml-language-server) : YAML language server

+The Asciiville Neovim installation uses the
+[go.nvim Neovim plugin](https://github.com/ray-x/go.nvim) to provide a modern Go development environment inside Neovim.
+The go.nvim plugin is based on gopls, treesitter AST, Dap and a variety of Go tools.

 For other language servers, see [LSP server configurations](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md).

 The language servers are utilized by the `nvim-lspconfig` and `nvim-cmp` Neovim